 Q: Why is there a Mortgage Insurance Premium with my HECM reverse mortgage?

-You also are charged MIP on an annual basis, however this fee doesn't come out of your available loan proceeds.
+You also are charged MIP on an annual basis — equal to 0.5 percent of the outstanding loan balance — however this fee doesn’t come out of your available loan proceeds.
 Rather, it accrues over time and you pay it once the loan is called due and payable.
-The annual premium is equal 1.25 percent of the outstanding loan balance.

 The MIP guarantees that if the company managing your account – commonly called the loan “servicer” – goes out of business, the government will step in and make sure you have continued access to your loan funds.
 Furthermore, the MIP guarantees that you will never owe more than the value of your home when the HECM must be repaid.